intel/pmem-csi/deploy/kustomize/testing/README.md

-This mixin for a regular production deployment of PMEM-CSI adds port forwarding to the outside world:
+This mixin for a regular production deployment of pmem-CSI adds port forwarding to the outside world:

-The pmem-csi-controller-testing Service exposes the PMEM-CSI controller's csi.sock as a TCP service with a dynamically allocated port, on any node of the cluster.
+The pmem-csi-controller-testing Service exposes the pmem-CSI controller's csi.sock as a TCP service with a dynamically allocated port, on any node of the cluster.
 For this to work, the pmem-csi-controller has to be patched with the controller-socat-patch.yaml.
 Due to